-An Ireland road trip is on the bucket list of many travelers and to fulfill that dream you will need a map of Ireland.
+An Ireland road trip is on the bucket list of many travelers.
 The idea of driving through the idyllic countryside, filled with rolling hills of green, dotted with sheep and age old castles seems like a wonderful escape.
 We were fortunate to spend a solid week driving around Ireland.
 And while we wish we would have had even more time, we truly loved every moment of it.
-To help you plan your trip, check out our Ireland road trip route on this map of Ireland!
+So if you are planning a trip to Ireland, check out the route we took with this map of our Ireland road trip!

 Our Driving Map of Ireland – Round Trip from Dublin

 Like many travelers, we decided to fly in and out of Dublin because of the better flight options and prices.
 However, there are sometimes great deals to other airports around Ireland – such as Shannon or Galway.
 So definitely check out other cities in case there are deals to be had!

 Dublin was amazing!
 We were able to visit all the major sites around town, including the famous Guinness Storehouse.
 And we even had time to fit in a bit of Geocaching in Dublin!
 Since we weren’t driving in Dublin, we did NOT rent a car until we were ready to head out of town.
 There’s simply no need to have a car in Dublin – plus parking is difficult and expensive.